ansible/azure-aap-deployment-driver/README.md

 - log in to Azure (make sure to pick the right tenant with `--tenant ...` parameter)
 - log in to ACR: `az acr login --name REGISTRY_NAME`  (use only the registry name, not its URL)

+### Running in VSCode Dev Container

+For [VS Code](https://code.visualstudio.com/) users, there is the ability to run your local development environment inside a development container.
+This allows you to ensure that you have the needed prerequisites and avoid any portability issues.
+Working with VS Code development containers requires you to follow the installation instructions at [https://code.visualstudio.com/docs/devcontainers/containers#_installation](https://code.visualstudio.com/docs/devcontainers/containers#_installation).
+Once you have completed the installation istructions, you can open this cloned repo's folder in VS Code, or clone the repo to a development container.
+For more details on working with development containers, please see [https://code.visualstudio.com/docs/devcontainers/containers](https://code.visualstudio.com/docs/devcontainers/containers).
 ## SonarQube

 Sonar analysis is performed by Github Actions on the code repository for this